IAU-ADES/ADES-Master/web/README.md

 ## Overview

 This service provides both a REST API and web interface for validating ADES files in XML and PSV (Pipe Separated Value) formats.
-It validates files against all available ADES schemas:
+It validates files against all available ADES schemas and provides additional metadata including the count of optical elements in the file.
 - `submit` - Submission schema
 - `submithuman` - Human-readable submission schema
 - `general` - General schema